ganjinaoripova/introToIM/Final Project/README.md

 ***"CORONA" - shooting game***

 For our final project, we had to create anything on Processing.
-Since we could do anything, I thought of making something related to Covid-19.
-I decided to make a game in which I wanted to show how important and dangerous this virus is, however, at the same time make it interesting and fun.
+At the beginning it was hard to choose one thing since the project was free to choose.
+After brainstorming different ideas, I thought of making a game that would somehow be related to Covid-19.
+By making a corona based game, I wanted to show how important and dangerous this virus is, however, at the same time make the game interesting and fun to play.
+The first thing that I did was make some sketches so I would have the general idea on what I am going to make.

 ### Initial idea